east-sussex-county-council/Escc.ClientDependencyFramework/README.md

 ### Escc.ClientDependencyFramework

 If you're not using Umbraco, use this NuGet package to add this version of the Client Dependency Framework to your project.
+You'll still need to install the separate package for your type of project.
+For example [ClientDependency-Mvc](http://www.nuget.org/packages/ClientDependency-Mvc/).

 ### Escc.ClientDependencyFramework.Umbraco